travelingcircusofurbanism/website/static/posts/portland/immigrantstory/content.md

 **Mr.Sankar:** Portland is a very progressive city.
 However, it still acts like a white city, and we still have problems.

 For instance, in this part of town (Northwest), most of them are tech workers like me, working with Nike and Intel etc., and people are very diverse.
 This diversity, for some reason for me, I could navigate through that.
-I really don't care about identity and diversity at work.
+I do not see any issues racially from my experience.

 However, when I started this project, I started going to the other part of the city such as Southeast Portland.
 Different parts of the city have its own different cultural mix.
+There I see different elements of racial undercurrent at play at different levels.

-If was about a year ago, there was a shooting in the Mosque and two people were stabbed to death here in Portland.
+For example, about a year ago, there was a stabbing incident in the MAX Train and two people were stabbed to death here in Portland.
 This kind of thing happens in Portland.
-After the incident, we did some interviews and an exhibition to tell their stories.

 ***I'm always curious about how immigrants experience the city, how they move here and interact with other communities, and how they experience discrimination and challenges.
 That's why it's really important to listen to personal stories, because they can only be truly understood by personal experiences.***

 **Mr.Sankar:** Exactly.
-Right now, we are working on the exhibition at [the Oregon Jewish Museum](http://www.ojmche.org/) in downtown.
+Right now, we have an exhibition hat is been shown at [the Oregon Jewish Museum](http://www.ojmche.org/) in downtown.
+We call it “Who We Are.”
+We interviewed six women who were affected by the MAX Incident over a period of one year.

 It highlights the immigrant experience - what happened to this community, how the community was feeling at that time.
-You can see how their emotions, the intensity of emotions, their feelings from the exhibition.
+Through their personal experiences, we explore race, identity, and culture.

 You can learn from individual's stories - coming to the country, growing up, childhood and then migration and settlement, did you experience racial discrimination?
 How do you do in school?
 What are your hope and fears?
 What are you afraid of?